Nerkho/nerkhoch/content.en/_index.md

 weight: 1
 ---

-# welcome !
+# Welcome !

-I'm Nerkho but you may also call me Yannis.
+I'm Nerkho, but you may also call me Yannis.
 I'm an IT engineer from Switzerland working for an open source system integrator.

-Aside from work I enjoy a variety of stuff like movies/series, games, traveling, working out, music, ...
+Aside from work, I enjoy various stuff like movies/series, games, traveling, working out, music, ...

-You can find me on [BlueSky](https://bsky.app/profile/nerkho.ch).
+You can find me on [Bluesky](https://bsky.app/profile/nerkho.ch).